 Sadly, Liberia has one of the highest rates of rape in the entire world.
-There have been numerous incidents of rape and attempted rape on expatriate women, many of whom worked for charity organisations of the UN.
+There have been numerous incidents of rape and attempted rape on expatriate women, many of whom worked for charity organizations of the UN.

 If you're female, don't believe that because you're there to help, you won't be harmed.
 In fact, women are advised not to travel to Liberia at all.

-Liberia has many mass escapes from its prisons and those escapees are rarely recaptured.
+Liberia has many mass escapes from its prisons, and those escapees are rarely recaptured.

-This means that there are a lot of men more desperate than usual, and are highly likely to be armed and looking for a getaway vehicle.
+This means there are a lot of men more desperate than usual, and are highly likely to be armed and looking for a getaway vehicle.
 If you're approached by strangers, while driving, be very careful and make sure your windows are up and the doors locked.

 This especially applies both in high population areas, and when driving off the main roads.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.